aptech/docs/docs/CR-tkf2eps.rst

 -------

 The conversion is done using the global parameters in :file:`peps.dec`.
-You can modify these globally by editing the *.dec* file, or locally by setting them in your program before calling :func:`tkf2eps`.
+You can modify these globally by editing the :file:`.dec` file, or locally by setting them in your program before calling :func:`tkf2eps`.

 See the header of the output Encapsulated PostScript file and a